Disc0rdantMel0dy/FellowshipRTFM/docs/dungeons/sailors_abyss.md

 ??? note "Everyone (click to expand)"
     - Core fight mechanics that affect all roles.
-    - **CORE MECHANIC** In the middle of arena is an interactable mast.
+    - **CORE MECHANIC - Siren's Song** In the middle of arena is an interactable mast.
 This must be clicked when Siren's Song (Happens at 50%) goes off to chain yourself to it.
 If you don't you die.
-    - **CORE MECHANIC (Adept)** In the middle of arena is an interactable mast.
-This must be used to Line of Sight the Necrotic Wave (big green line AOE) when you are targeted or you get yeeted out of arena.
+    - **CORE MECHANIC - Necrotic Wave (Adept)** In the middle of arena is an interactable mast.
+This must be used to Line of Sight the Necrotic Wave (big green line AOE) when you are targeted or you get yeeted out of arena (see image below).
     - All players **NEED TO BE IN MELEE RANGE** to aid with dodging mechanics.
 (Namely Siren's Song - see above - and Necrotic Wave - see below)
     - **Deafening Screech** — Interrupts anyone casting when it goes off.
     - **Undertow** — Magic DOT cast on 2 players (tank excluded).
 Drops a puddle that damages / slows.
 Move to edge of platform to prevent mucking up playable area.
     - **Binding Strike** — Tethers random party member to tank.
 Stay cloes to prevent damage (if you are standing where you should this should auto-resolve)
     - Be ready to take a step backward when necrotic wave targets another player so you dont get yeeted.

+###ARENA MAP FOR POSITIONING
 <p align="center">
   <img src="../../assets/Sailors_Abyss_Positioning.png" alt="Arena Map" width="600">
 </p>